-US and Vietnam get a friendship upgrade
+US denies Cold War with China in historic Vietnam visit

 That "network of partnerships" across Asia has certainly grown in the last few months.
 Washington has negotiated the use of four new military bases in the Philippines and remarkably, it managed to broker a trilateral agreement with rival east Asian allies, Japan and South Korea.

 Even getting those leaders in the same room was once impossible.
-It has also signed security pacts in the Pacific with the Solomon Islands.
+It has also signed security pacts in the Pacific with with Papa New Guinea.

 Japan-S Korea summit is coup for Biden, but will relations hold?